SamMed05/c-cpp-notes/docs/cpp/Functions/passage-of-values.md

 ### Formal parameter

 The formal parameters are the local variables of the function that **receive** the arguments.
-In our example, they are `b` and `h` and they receive the value specified during the invocation, which are `base` and `height`.
+In our example, they are `b` and `h` and they receive the values specified during the invocation, which are `base` and `height`.

 ### General scheme